ibm-cloud-docs/virtual-servers/vsi_public_gpu.md

 {:table: .aria-labeledby="caption"}

 # GPU
 GPU flavors are best for high performance workloads that require more compute density to reduce resource management and costs.
-The GPU flavors are ideal for intense graphic and data applications, or developing new applications that require fast performance.
+GPUs are ideal for intense graphic and data applications, or developing new applications that require fast performance.

 Powered by NVDIA Tesla P100 GPUs, {{site.data.keyword.cloud_notm}} Accelerated Compute “ac1” family offers both block and local SSD storage.
 The following GPU flavors are available for you to choose from: